codewriter-packages/Expression-Parser/README.md

 #### Variables

 Creation of custom variables is supported.
-Variable name may contains only english letters and an underscore.
+Variable name must starts with english letter or underscore.
+The rest of the variable name may also contains digits.

 #### Functions